grafana/grafana/docs/sources/setup-grafana/installation/kubernetes/index.md

 For a list of support web browsers, refer to [supported web browsers](https://grafana.com/docs/grafana/latest/setup-grafana/installation/#supported-web-browsers).

+{{% admonition type="note" %}}
-> **Note:** Make sure to enable port `3000` in your network environment as this is the Grafana default port.
+Enable port `3000` in your network environment, as this is the Grafana default port.
+{{% /admonition %}}

 ## Deploy Grafana OSS on Kubernetes

 This section explains how to install Grafana OSS using Kubernetes.
 If you want to install Grafana Enterprise on Kubernetes, refer to [Deploy Grafana Enterprise on Kubernetes](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/#deploy-grafana-enterprise-on-kubernetes).

-When you deploy an application in Kubernetes, it will use its default namespace which may have other applications running and can cause conflicts and other issues.
+If you deploy an application in Kubernetes, it will use the default namespace which may already have other applications running.
+This can result in conflicts and other issues.

-As best practice, create a new namespace, as Kubernetes does allow users to create namespaces which will allow us to easily manage,  organize, allocate, and manage cluster resources.
-Refer to the Kubernetes official documentation for more reference about the [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+It is recommended to create a new namespace in Kubernetes to better manage, organize, allocate, and manage cluster resources.
+For more information about Namespaces, refer to the official [Kubernetes documentation]( https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 1. To create a namespace, run the following command: